wp-plugins/seesmic-wp/readme.txt

       must be set to 3 or more.

 == Frequently Asked Questions ==

+= To post a video =

+1. Visit "Write > Post >" scroll past the post box and click the "Add a video to your post with Seesmic".
+2. A video recorder window will open asking for your Seesmic username and password.
+Once you login you will be able to record a video.
+Otherwise, you can register for a Seesmic account, or (if allowed) post anonymously.
+3. Once you have recorded for at least 5 seconds, you will see the "Save and Post it" or "Record again".

+The video will be posted in the content area of your post.
+You can add text, tags, categories, etc. before publishing.

+= To post a comment =

+Users will go through almost the same process as when posting a video.

+NOTE: If you have any required fields, i.e. "name" and "email", those fields will stillbe required for a Seesmic video comment.

+= To moderate a comment =

+If you have moderation turned off, your reader's Seesmic comment will be posted immediately.

+With moderation turned on, you will moderate the video comment the same way you would moderate a text comment.

+= Uninstall =

+To uninstall, simply disable the plugin in your dashboard before removing the plugin files from your plugins directory.

+NOTE: If you uninstall the plugin, the code for displaying the video will still be displayed in posts and/or comments.
+At this point, those will need to be deleted and/or moderated manually.

 = I use a custom theme, will I have any troubles? =